malim

 mcp-watch

-A comprehensive security scanner for Model Context Protocol (MCP) servers that detects vulnerabilities and security issues in MCP implementations.
+A comprehensive security scanner for Model Context Protocol (MCP) servers, detecting various vulnerabilities in their implementations.

 copilot-security-instructions

-This MCP server provides a toolkit of security-focused prompts and instructions to guide GitHub Copilot towards secure coding practices, helping developers identify and mitigate security risks.
+This MCP server provides a toolkit to guide GitHub Copilot toward secure coding practices by offering customizable security-focused prompts and agents for integration into development workflows.

 mcp-security-scanner